Exvangelical: Purity culture

-Rejection of purity culture is the subject of exvangelical author Linda Kay Klein.
 Joshua Harris wrote I Kissed Dating Goodbye in 1997, a book foundational to purity culture, which encouraged young people to avoid dating and instead practice courtship and abstinence.
 Harris repudiated his work in 2018, apologizing for its content and withdrawing it from publication.
 The following year, Harris announced that he was no longer a Christian, describing his experience as a "deconstruction" of his faith and apologizing for his previous teachings against LGBTQ+ people.